In Colorado We Stay The Trail®

 Trail Maps and Information

-Stay The Trail Colorado provides a central place where the public, organizations and agencies can download all US Forest Service Motor Vehicle Use Maps (MVUM) for National Forests and Grasslands located in Colorado.
-These maps are kept up to date as the US Forest Service updates their maps.
-Funding for this effort is provided by Colorado Parks and Wildlife in the form of grant funding that comes from registration of OHVs in Colorado.
-Stay the Trail and Great Outdoors Consultants have made the MVUMs “smarter” by making sure they all have geospatial information (the map knows where it’s located in the world) and by providing them in multiple formats.
+Stay The Trail Colorado provides a central place where the public, organizations, and agencies can download all US Forest Service Motor Vehicle Use Maps (MVUM) for National Forest Lands and all of the available BLM Motorized Area Maps located in Colorado.
+These maps are kept up to date as the US Forest Service and BLM update their maps.
+Funding for this effort is provided by Colorado Parks and Wildlife in the form of grant funding that comes from registration of Off-Highway Vehicles in Colorado.

 Calendar and News

 This week Stay The Trail participated in 2 large OHV Events and helped with an avalanche debris clearing project.
 Wagon Wheel OHV Rendezvous, 7/18/2019 – 7/20/2019, Meeker, CO Stay The Trail attended the Wagon Wheel Rendezvous, a three-day event focused on showcasing...